jun-hyung-joon/EpubCheck-sigil-plugin/README.md

 - **[epubcheck](https://github.com/w3c/epubcheck)** - The official EPUB validation tool by W3C.
 This plugin is a wrapper that integrates epubcheck into Sigil.
 - [Sigil](https://sigil-ebook.com/) - The amazing EPUB editor
-- All contributors who help improve this plugin

 ## Dependencies